Website Governance Procedure - 61.11.02

 The college has a primary tool for standardization of design and managing web content.
 To ensure consistency in design and navigation, style sheets and page templates have been developed for publication of content to the web.

 Any images on the website should be in PNG or JPEG formats.
-Written permission must be obtained for use of copyrighted images or images not owned by HCC.
-The copyright holder of the images should understand that they will be used on the website, rather than printed materials.
+A consent waiver or permission to use images and visual content must be obtained.
+If the image was not from HCC, the copyright holder of the images should understand that they will be used on the website, rather than printed materials.
 This applies to the use of text, logos, photographs, drawings, video clips, sound clips, or other copyrighted visual images.

 In the interest of accuracy, clarity, and consistency, The Associated Press (AP) Stylebook is the accepted standard for grammar, punctuation, spelling, and other language mechanics.

 It is a best practice to keep links within the HCC website.
 Links are encouraged when it avoids duplication of information or provides additional information.
-Links to external websites should only be used when relevant, credible, and accurate content is provided.
+Links to external websites should be used sparingly.
+They work best when linking to organizations that have an existing partnership with HCC, and they provide relevant, credible, and accurate content.

 Changes to the Website